AutoMQ/automq/CONTRIBUTING_GUIDE.md

 # The bucket of S3 service to store data
 s3.bucket=ko3
 ```
-If you're using localstack, make sure to set the s3.endpoint to http://127.0.0.1:4566, not localhost.
+> Tips: If you're using localstack, make sure to set the s3.endpoint to http://127.0.0.1:4566, not localhost.
 Set the region to us-east-1.
 The bucket should match the one created earlier.

 ### Format
 Generated Cluster UUID: